JK-A2023/Presentation/README.md

 # Infrastructure:

-The purpose of my project was to create a publically accessible webpage.
+The purpose of my project was to create a publicly accessible webpage.
 I wanted it to request data, while shielding the database.
 I wanted protection in the case the webpage virtual machines were to fail or grow unhealthy for any reason.
 And so I made the autoscaling group would spin up another machine in this case.
 I've made a load balancer that would then spread the traffic out evenly between the remaining healthy machines, and the newly spun up machine.

 ## Setup: